beoungl/CS189_project/README.md

 # Background

 The goal of this experiment was originally to compare genomes of 5 different yeast strains.
-However, we found that the similarity of genome can be affected by contiguity depending on the types of program used.
+S288C was used as a refernce genome, as it is the yeast genome that has been stuided most, and was most contiguous.
+W303 was derived from the S288C.
+SK1 diverges more from S288C than W303, and g833-1B is haploid dervative of SK1.
+Saccharomyces uvarum is different species of yeast, as other 4 strains are Saccharomyces ceresiviae.
+In this experiment, we found that the similarity of genome can be affected by contiguity depending on the types of program used.

 # Pipeline